Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 ### 3. Respect user preferences

 Detected preferences reflect either an explicit user choice or a preference determined automatically by the user's runtime environment.
-When available, they should be taken into account during the design of the interface.
+They should be taken into account when designing the interface, and should not be explicitly overridden unless doing so is essential to the information or function of the page.

+This principle is also reflected in **EN 301 549 v4.1.1**, whose clause **9.7 “User preferences for web pages”** addresses the blocking or explicit overriding of user preferences for web pages.

 ### 4. Test across multiple platforms